LulalaP/FutureMail-backend/README.md

 ## ❓ FAQ

-- **How to reset the database?** If you are absolutely sure that you want to remove _all_ the existing data, just remove the `database.sqlite` file in the `how-why-how-why-backend` directory and run `npm run build`.
+- **How to reset the database?** If you are absolutely sure that you want to remove _all_ the existing data, just remove the `database.sqlite` file in the `future-mail-backend` directory and run `npm run build`.
 You can run `npm run seed:run` to initialize the new database with seed data.

 - **Is this production ready?** Almost.
 The current version of the API utilizes the SQLite database, which is not quite suitable for production.
 Luckily, all database queries are performed with [Objection](https://vincit.github.io/objection.js/) ORM, and changing the underlying database driver is just a matter of [configuration](http://knexjs.org/#Installation-client).